Republic of Serbian Krajina: Formal proclamations

 On 19 December 1991, the SAO Krajina and SAO Western Slavonia proclaimed themselves together as the Republic of Serbian Krajina.
 The Constitution of Serbian Krajina came into effect the same day.
 On 26 February 1992, the SAO Slavonia, Baranja and Western Syrmia was added to the RSK, which initially had only encompassed the territories within the SAO Krajina.
-The Army of the Republic of Serb Krajina (Srpska Vojska Krajine, SVK) was officially formed on 19 March 1992.
+The Serbian Army of Krajina (Srpska Vojska Krajine, SVK) was officially formed on 19 March 1992.
 The RSK occupied an area of some 17,028 km^{2} at its greatest extent.